 In Scripture, Egypt often symbolizes worldly ways and sin.
 Is it any wonder that they have been stealthily adversarial toward Israel throughout history?
 Though there is currently a peace treaty in effect between Israel and Egypt, it might be a stretch to consider them permanently good neighbors.
 The treaty is often on shaky ground.
 However, the Egyptians are currently making headway in busting up some terrorist cells, and are making attempts to squash the smuggling of arms to Hamas through tunnels into the Gaza Strip.
 Nevertheless, when push comes to shove, Egypt most often sides with other Islamic nations.

 So, according to Scripture, what does Egypt’s future hold?
 You might be surprised!
 Though not mentioned in the Ezekiel 38 prophecy, Isaiah 19 clearly speaks of Egypt’s future.
 Find that passage and put a marker there.
-We’ll take a look at it as we borrow from Pastor Mark Martin’s teaching entitled Egypt in Prophecy.

 Throughout history, there have been attacks against Israel, often in efforts to prevent Jesus’ first coming, and more recently to impede His second coming.
 Egypt has often played a significant role, and will do so in the future.